TheBigRJM/assignment/README.md

 ![SampleAreaCoordinates](https://user-images.githubusercontent.com/101205549/166978597-b46de77d-4817-4037-a23e-7b861344eefd.jpg)

 The input fields will accept either easting/northing, standard BNG grid references (e.g. SK000000) or a user input file (SHP or TAB format, either point, line or polygon).
-An example polygon has been provided within the sample data folder to demonstrate the capability of the search function using a user file.
+An example polygon has been provided within the sample data folder to demonstrate the capability of the search function using a user file `assignment/SampleData/example search area/`.

 ## 3. Running the tool